kgw220/I-Spy-Garbage/README.md

 I also included a knitted PDF of the notebook for easy access, if you cannot open the raw R notebook file.
 Please refer to either file regarding details for how the model is built, and all the required libraries/dependencies.
 The raw notebook file is named `recycleModelBuilding.Rmd`, and the knitted PDF is named `I Spy Garbage_Model Building.pdf`

-I will note though, that this is my first project focusing around a neural network, so there is certainly lots of things I did not use, such as finding better and faster ways for refining the model.
-To some degree, this could be seen as quite simple to some.
+I will note though, that this is my first project focusing around a neural network, so there are certainly lots of things I did not use or know, such as finding better and faster ways for refining the model.
+To some degree, this project in this first version could be seen as quite simple to some.
 I hope to come back to this project at a later date to implement new things as I learn them, and bring this project to the next level.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------